Priest-tz/Priest-tz/README.md

 # 💫 About Me:
-Hello there, I am Dara👏🏾.<br>Welcome to my space.<br>I am a software developer with a passion for creating innovative solutions to real-world problems.  <br>Here, you will find my thoughts and musings on the world of software development.
+Dara👏🏾.<br>Welcome to my space.<br>I am a software developer with a passion for creating innovative solutions to real-world problems.  <br>Here, you will find my thoughts and musings on the world of software development.
 Whether you're a fellow developer looking for insights and inspiration, or just someone interested in learning more about the tech industry, I hope you'll find something of value here.
 Thanks for visiting, and I look forward to sharing my work with you. !

 ## 🌐 Socials: